kuolunwang/mm_doorgym/README.md

         ```
     - init robot

-        you can use move in gazebo to move robot or use command to set.
+        You can use move in gazebo to move robot or use command to set.
         ```
             rosservice call /gazebo/set_model_state "model_state:
             model_name: 'robot'